SF-Speech: Straightened Flow for Zero-Shot Voice Clone: SF-Speech

 \subsection{Speaker Adder}

-Since these previous methods based on context audio prompts have achieved better performance in the field of zero-shot speech synthesis compared to traditional methods based on GSE extracted by the speaker recognition model, SF-Speech extracts speaker-related information from the $Prompt = F_3 \odot m$.
-The speaker adder concatenates $Prompt$ with $F_1$ on the hidden axis as its input $z_{coa} \in \mathbb{R}^{T\times H}$.
+Given the remarkable effectiveness of in-context learning in zero-shot voice cloning, Speaker adder extracts speaker-related information from the in-context mel-spectrogram $F_p$.
+Specifically, we concatenate $F_p$ with $F_1$ on the hidden axis as the input of speaker adder, $z_{coa} \in \mathbb{R}^{T\times H}$.
 Like the text encoder, the speaker adder consists of CNN and the Bi-LSTM network.
-The difference is that the speaker adder utilizes the Bi-LSTM network to encode the contextual speaker information into each frame before modeling the local frames with CNN.
-It is worth mentioning that because our goal is to find the independent coupling distribution of mel-spectrograms in its space, the hidden dimension of the CNN network is progressively reduced until the $z_{coa}$ is transformed into $z^{'}_{coa} \in \mathbb{R}^{T\times C}$ with $C$ denoting the number of frequency channels of mel-spectrograms.
-We found that the output of the speaker adder in the trained SF-Speech looks like a coarse mel-spectrogram, even though no mel-spectrogram-related loss constraints are made for the text and speaker adder, which is the reason why the $F_2$ is named as "coarse feature".
-Like the text feature, only the masked part $(1-m)\odot z^{'}_{coa}$ participate as the coarse feature $F_2$ in the subsequent computing.
+The difference is that this module utilizes the Bi-LSTM network before the CNN layer to encode the in-context speaker information into each frame.
+It is worth mentioning that because our goal is to find the distribution that deterministically coupled to mel-spectrograms in its space, the hidden dimension of the CNN network is progressively reduced until the $z_{coa}$ is transformed into $z^{'}_{coa} \in \mathbb{R}^{T\times C}$ with $C$ denoting the number of frequency channels of mel-spectrograms.
+We found that the output of the speaker adder in the trained SF-Speech looks like a coarse mel-spectrogram, even though no mel-spectrogram-related loss constraints are made for the text encoder and speaker adder, which is the reason why the $F_2$ is named as "coarse feature".
+Like the text feature, only the masked part $(1-m)\odot z^{'}_{coa}$ participates as the coarse feature $F_2$ for the subsequent processing.